-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-The managed care organization (MCO) must purchase and ensure delivery of any adaptive aid within 14 business days of being authorized to purchase the adaptive aid, counting from either the effective date of the individual service plan (ISP) form or the date the form is received, whichever is later.
+The managed care organization (MCO) must purchase and ensure delivery of any adaptive aid within 14 business days of being authorized (except for vehicle modifications) to purchase the adaptive aid, counting from either the effective date of the individual service plan (ISP) form or the date the form is received, whichever is later.
 If delivery is not possible in 14 business days, the MCO must document the reason for the delay.

 The MCO must notify the member and document notification of any delay, with a new proposed date for delivery.
 The notification must be provided on or before the 14th business day following authorization.
 If the delivery does not occur by the new proposed date, the MCO must document any further delays, as well as document member notification, until the adaptive aids are delivered.
+The MCO must authorize a vehicle modification on the effective date of the member’s ISP.
+The MCO must work with the provider and member to ensure the vehicle modification takes place as expeditiously as possible.

 6452 Time Frames for Medical Supplies